xullnn/ls_pull_over_push/120/answers.md

 According to this graph we can see:
 - we cannot include `Walkable` and `Swimmable` into `Mammal`, since one of the mammals `Cat` cannot swim, also `Whale` cannot walk
--  we cannot incldue `Flyable` into `Bird` because there is an exception `Penguin` cannot swim, it just walks...
+-  we cannot include `Flyable` into `Bird` because there is an exception `Penguin` cannot swim, it just walks...

 When focusing on the classes which include 2 modules -- `Dog` and `Penguin` in this case
 - `Dog` can swim and walk